How to Convert Images to Grayscale with JavaScript and HTML5 Canvas

 </html>

-Load an Image File
+Step 2: Load an Image File into the Browser

-element for selecting files and use a button element to trigger it.
+Add an input element for selecting files and use a button element to trigger it.
 The image file will be loaded into two image elements, one for displaying the converted result and one for storing the original image.

 HTML: